-Daniel Drawbaugh, senior vice president and chief information officer at UPMC, is a nationally recognized pioneer in developing and adopting technology to improve the quality, safety and efficiency of health care.
+Daniel Drawbaugh, executive vice president and chief information officer at UPMC, is a nationally recognized pioneer in developing and adopting technology to improve the quality, safety and efficiency of health care.

 UPMC has invested more than $1 billion in information technology over the past five years, including the development of “big data” analytics and one of the industry’s most extensive systems for collecting and exchanging electronic medical records across all care settings, from hospitals and laboratories to physicians’ offices and long-term care facilities.